benjamincrozat/content/posts/laravel-11.md

 │   ├── packages.php
 │   └── services.php
 └── providers.php
+config
 …
 ```

-Gone is the *Console* folder.
-Gone is the *app/Http/Middleware* folder.
-Gone is the *config* folder.
-You register providers in the *bootstrap/providers.php* file now.
-Or you can use the config files again using the `php artisan config:publish` command.
+Gone are the *app/Console*, *app/Jobs*, *app/Exceptions*, *app/Http/Middleware*, etc. folders.
+Now, you register providers in the *bootstrap/providers.php* file and customize default middleware classes in the *bootstrap/app.php* file (learn [how to customize default middleware](https://benjamincrozat.test/customize-middleware-laravel-11), there's a lot to unpack here).

+The config directory is still present, but some of the files are not included my default and there's a new `php artisan config:publish` command to bring them back.
+More here: [How to publish config files in Laravel 11](https://benjamincrozat.test/publish-config-files-laravel)

 The *routes/channel.php*, *routes/console.php*, and *routes/api.php* files have been removed too.
-To bring *api.php* and *channel.php* back, run the new `php artisan install:{api|broadcasting}` command.
+To bring *api.php* and *channel.php* back, run the new `php artisan install:{api|broadcasting}` command (details here: [How to publish the various route files in Laravel 11](/install-route-files-laravel)).

-Here are more in-depth details of this change (this is just the tip of the iceberg):

-- In `AuthServiceProvider`, the `$policies` property has been removed, as the framework automatically discovers them.

-- In `EventServiceProvider`, the `SendEmailVerificationNotification` is no longer necessary, as the base `EventServiceProvider` is registering it.
-You will also notice that auto-event discovery is now enabled by default.

-- `BroadcastServiceProvider` no longer necessary and has been removed.
-The framework is automatically loading the *routes/channels.php* file (when you are using it).

-- `RedirectIfAuthenticated` is now simpler thanks to the base one in the framework's internals.

-- The `Authenticate` middleware no longer calls `redirectTo()` for JSON routes.
-This removes an unnecessary ternary check.

-- `EncryptCookies`, `PreventRequestsDuringMaintenance.php`, `TrimStrings`, `TrustHosts`, `TrustProxies`, `ValidateCsrfToken` and `ValidateSignature` middlewares have been removed from the skeleton.

-- Custom Artisan commands are now loaded automatically.
-The console kernel does not need to call the `load()` method.

-- The *routes/console.php* has been removed.
-Closure-based Artisan commands can be registered in the console kernel.

-- Some migrations have been consolidated into a single file or just removed.

-- The `AuthorizesRequests` and `ValidatesRequests` traits have been removed from the base controller.

-- The *bootstrap/app.php* file has been shrunk to just three lines of code.

-- The exception handler was removed.
+The *lang* directory is also optional now and you must use the `php artisan lang:publish` command to get it back (more here: [How to publish the lang directory in Laravel 11](/publish-lang-directory-laravel)).

-Here's the original PR for Laravel 10 ([[10.x] Slimmer Application Skeleton](https://github.com/laravel/laravel/pull/6172)), which was later moved to Laravel 11.
-You will find even more information about what was changed.
+There's more to this minimalist app skeleton and you can see everything in the original PR that was initially planned for Laravel 10 ([[10.x] Slimmer Application Skeleton](https://github.com/laravel/laravel/pull/6172)).

 ### There's a new handy trait named "Dumpable"